articulate/react-animate-on-scroll/README.md

-# React Animate On Scroll
+# Articulate - React Animate On Scroll
+**NOTE: This is a fork of the original [react-animate-on-scroll](https://github.com/dbramwell/react-animate-on-scroll) by dbramwell and has been modified to meet articulate's needs.**

 React component to animate elements on scroll with [animate.css](https://daneden.github.io/animate.css/).
 Inspired by [React-Scroll-Effect](https://github.com/anorudes/react-scroll-effects)